Audiences

 3. Enrich and monitor — run bulk enrichments and signals that write data permanently back to each record.

-4. Write back to your CRM — sync enriched data and segment membership back to Salesforce.
+4. Write back to your CRM — sync enriched data and segment membership back to Salesforce or HubSpot.

 Importing your data